-Bit No. Mnemonic Description 11, 10 PM1, PM0 Power management bits used to select the power mode of operation.
-The user can choose between normal mode and various power-down modes of operation, as shown in Table 8.
-9 CODING Selects the output coding of the conversion result.
-If set to 0, the output coding is straight (natural) binary.
-If set to 1, the output coding is twos complement.
-8 REF elects whether the internal or external reference is used to perform the conversion.
-If this bit is Logic 0, an external reference should be applied to the $V{REF}$ pin.
+Bit No. Mnemonic Description 11, 10 PM1, PM0 Power Management Bits.
+These two bits are used to select the power mode of operation.
+The user can choose between either normal mode or various power-down modes of operation as shown in Table 8.
+9 CODING This bit selects the output coding of the conversion result.
+If this bit is set to 0, the output coding is straight (natural) binary.
+If this bit is set to 1, the output coding is twos complement.
+8 REF This bit selects whether the internal or external reference is used to perform the conversion.
+If this bit is Logic 0, an external reference should be applied to the V {REF} pin.
 If this bit is Logic 1, the internal reference is selected.
-See the deference section.
-7 ZERO Not used.
-This bit should always be set to Logic 0.
-6, 5 ADD1, ADD0 Two address bits that either select which analog input channel is to be converted in the next conversion, if the sequencer is not used, or select the final channel in a consecutive sequence when the sequencer is used, as described in Table 10.
+See the Reference section.
+7 to 5 ADD2 to ADD0 These three address bits are used to either select which analog input channel is converted in the next conversion if the sequencer is not used, or to select the final channel in a consecutive sequence when the sequencer is used as described in Table 10.
 The selected input channel is decoded as shown in Table 9.
-4, 3 MODE1, MODE0 Two mode pins that select the type of analog input on the four $V{\mathbb{N}}$ pins.
-The AD7934-6 has four single-ended inputs, two fully differential inputs, or two pseudo differential inputs.
+4, 3 MODE1, MODE0 The two mode pins select the type of analog input on the eight V {IN} pins.
+The AD7938-6 can have either eight single-ended inputs, four fully differential inputs, four pseudo differential inputs, or seven pseudo differential inputs.
 See Table 9.
-2 SEQ1 Used in conjunction with the SEQ0 bit to control the sequencer function.
+2 SHDW The SHDW bit in the control register is used in conjunction with the SEQ bit to control the sequencer function and access the SHDW register.
 See Table 10.
-1 SEQ0 Used in conjunction with the SEQ1 bit to control the sequencer function.
+1 SEQ The SEQ bit in the control register is used in conjunction with the SHDW bit to control the sequencer function and access the SHDW register.
 See Table 10.
-0 RANGE Selects the analog input range of the AD7934-6.
-If set to 0, the analog input range extends from 0 V to $V{REF}$ .
-If it is set to 1, the analog input range extends from 0 V to $2 \times V{REF}$ .
-When this range is selected, $V{DD}$ must be 4.75 V to 5.25 V if a 2.5 V reference is used; otherwise, care must be taken to ensure that the analog input remains within the supply rails.
-See the Analog Input Configurations section for more information.
+0 RANGE This bit selects the analog input range of the AD7938-6.
+If it is set to 0, then the analog input range extends from 0 V to V{REF} .
+If it is set to 1, the analog input range extends from 0 V to $2 \times V{REF}$.
+When this range is selected, V{DD} must be 4.75 V to 5.25 V if a 2.5 V reference is used; otherwise, care must be taken to ensure that the analog input remains within the supply rails.
+See the Analog Inputs section for more information.

 Table 8.
-Power Mode Selection Using the Power Management Bits in the Control Register
+Power Mode Selection using the Power Management Bits in the Control Register

-PM1 PM0 Mode Description 0 0 Normal Mode When operating in normal mode, all circuitry is fully powered up at all times.
-0 1 Autoshutdown When operating in autoshutdown mode, the AD7934-6 enters full shutdown mode at the end of each conversion.
+PM1 PMO Mode Description 0 0 Normal Mode When operating in normal mode, all circuitry is fully powered up at all times.
+0 1 Autoshutdown When operating in autoshutdown mode, the AD7938-6 enters full shutdown mode at the end of each conversion.
 In this mode, all circuitry is powered down.
-1 0 Autostandby When the AD7934-6 enters this mode, the reference remains fully powered, the reference buffer is partially powered down, and all other circuitry is fully powered down.
-This mode is similar to autoshutdown mode, but it allows the part to power up in 7 $\mu$ s (or 600 ns if an external reference is used).
+1 0 Autostandby When the AD7938-6 enters this mode, all circuitry is powered down except for the reference and reference buffer.
+This mode is similar to autoshutdown mode, but it allows the part to power up in 7 μs (or 600 ns if an external reference is used).
 See the Power Modes of Operation section for more information.
-1 1 Full Shutdown When the AD7934-6 enters this mode, all circuitry is powered down.
+1 1 Full Shutdown When the AD7938-6 enters this mode, all circuitry is powered down.
 The information in the control register is retained.